webqit/webflo/README.md

   }
   ```

-  > Above, you are handling requests for the root URL and allowing others to flow through.
+  > Above, you are handling requests for the root URL and allowing others to flow through to nested handlers or to the `public` directory.
 (Details ahead.)

   Response becomes JSON (an API response) when handler return value is jsonfyable.
 (As above for the root URL.)

-  But it ends up rendered as a page response when there is an `index.html` file in the `public` directory that pairs with the route (and when the incoming request matches `text/html` in its `Accept` header).
+  Or it ends up rendered as a page response when there is an `index.html` file in the `public` directory that pairs with the route (and when the incoming request matches `text/html` in its `Accept` header).

   ```shell
   my-app